-I will now go over in more detail what an Americano coffee is and what makes it different from other similar yet vastly different coffee drinks.
+Sound delicious no?
+Now, lets go over in more detail what an Americano coffee is, how to make one and what makes it different from other similar yet vastly different coffee drinks.

 For better or worse, ts really not a long, complicated or mysterious story.
 The Americano, which comes from the Italian word for – a person from the United States, came about at an interesting time in history.